 “There are times when what you need is to talk to a trusted friend, other times we need more support and learn some coping skills,” she advises.
 “It is important that you assess yourself honestly and not dismiss your feelings in the fear of looking ‘weak’ or not reach out and get help because ‘what will people say.'”

-Should you decide to reach out, we asked Dr Afridi to walk us through what someone trying therapy for the first time might expect.
+Should you decide to reach out, we asked Dr Afridi to walk us through what someone considering therapy for the first time might expect.

 What kinds of people come for therapy, and for what issues?